ExaGrid

-ExaGrid Systems, Inc. is a tiered backup storage company headquartered in Marlborough, Massachusetts.
+ExaGrid Systems, Inc. is a private American data storage company headquartered in Marlborough, Massachusetts.
+Founded in 2002, it develops tiered backup storage appliances that use a disk-cache landing zone and scale-out architecture to improve backup speed, recovery time, and ransomware resilience.
+The company operates globally in more than 80 countries and has been owned by Lead Edge Capital since 2022.

 ExaGrid History

 The company was founded in 2002 by Dave Therrien to solve the challenge of integrated primary storage with data backup.
 The company was funded by venture backed funding from Sigma Partners and Highland Capital Partners.